Ultimate Guide to Hvar Island in Croatia

 Where to Stay in Hvar

-So here are some suggestions for all budgets in Hvar Town: for luxurious accommodations right in the heart of town, head to Hotel Park Hvar ($386+/night).
-For a bright clean, adult’s-only hostel located right by the popular Kiva Bar in town, try Hostel Marinero ($14+/night).
-If you want a killer view & don’t mind a short walk uphill: check out the Bocin Rosso Apartments ($100+/night), which give you a lovely view over the main harbor.
-And if you want a little more tranquility & a nice pool, just five minutes from town: try the gorgeous Amfora Hvar Grand Beach Resort ($242+/night).
+So here are some suggestions for all budgets in Hvar Town.
+For luxurious accommodations right in the heart of town, head to Hotel Park Hvar ($386+/night).
+For a bright clean, adult’s-only hostel located by popular Kiva Bar, try Hostel Marinero ($14+/night).
+If you want a killer VIEW & don’t mind a short walk uphill: check out Bocin Rosso Apartments ($100+/night), which looks right out over the main harbor.
+For a little more tranquility & a fantastic pool, just a five-minute walk to town: check rates at Amfora Hvar Grand Beach Resort ($242+/night).

-The pool alone at the Amfora Grand Hvar is reason enough to book here ~ & they’re just a short 5-minute walk to Hvar Town along a beautiful coastline.
+The pool at the Amfora Grand is reason enough to book here ~ & they’re just a short walk to town.

 Yacht Week in Croatia